-When purchasing a home, there can be a million questions that need answering, especially when it comes to getting the proper insurance to protect such an important investment.
+When you’re buying a home, you probably have a million questions that need answering, especially when it comes to getting the proper insurance to protect your investment.

 What Is Homeowners Insurance?

-Taking out a homeowners insurance policy protects a home, as well as personal property, from either loss or damage.
+A homeowners insurance policy protects a home and personal property from loss or damage.
 It may also provide insurance in the event someone is injured while they are on the property.

-Some common things homeowners insurance may cover are:
+Here are some common things homeowners insurance may cover:

-• Injuries that take place in or around the home to any person who is not a family member of the homeowner.
+• Injuries that take place in or around the home and involve any person who is not a family member of the homeowner

-• Some coverage may apply to lost or stolen money, jewelry, gold, or stamp and coin collections.
+Some coverage may also apply to lost or stolen money, jewelry, gold, or stamp and coin collections.

 Buying Homeowners Insurance

 While someone can legally own a home without taking out homeowners insurance, the mortgage loan holder may require the homeowner to purchase an insurance policy.
 Typically, lenders do require this as a condition of the home loan.